 Shafarevich wrote two books, this is the first one dealing with varieties.
 The book is great though I found it more difficult than both Milne and Fulton personally.
 Still, it has my favorite explanations.

 Here we are, schemes, the good stuff, the difficult stuff.
 This is my favorite subject in mathematics.
 And my favorite book happens to be free!
-I think most people were expecting to see Hartshorne here, but my favorite is:
+I think most people were expecting to see Hartshorne first, but my favorite is actually:

 Introduction to Schemes, Geir Ellingsrud, John Christian Ottem